zacharlie/osgs-admin/README.md

 ### uWSGI Callable Weirdness

 The initial project structure was just `./app/app.py`, but for some reason as soon there were attempts to use more complex project structures, the flask application started malfunctioning.
 Apparently there was some sort of naming conflict which was described in a [Stack Overflow Post](https://stackoverflow.com/questions/56774122/uwsgi-nginx-flask-unable-to-load-app-0-mountpoint-callable-not-found-or-i/69097480#69097480), so the current structure, although maybe a bit more convoluted than the standard flask hello world, at least seems to be fairly robust (and easily extensible).

+## Autorefresh

+You could set up quart instead of flask for async/ ws, use long polling, or configure any other system you like for more effective client side refreshing of the browser.
+But that's out of scope for what this intends on achieving and you'll have to implement it yourself

 ## Debugging